 Arthritis manifests itself in the same way in dogs, cats, and humans, through joint pains and swelling, lameness and decreased mobility.

 Veterinarians and doctors will check the patient's medical history and may perform X-rays.

 Treatment and Prevention

 If the patient is obese, weight loss is needed.
-Exercise, steroid shots such as cortisone shots may be given to arthritic humans or dogs to prevent inflammation.
+A gentle but effective exercise program will be recommended.
+Steroid shots such as cortisone may be given to arthritic humans or dogs to prevent inflammation.

 How is Arthritis Different in Dogs and Humans?

 The incidences of arthritis in dogs are much higher than they are in humans.
 In humans, approximately 7% of the population is affected by osteoarthritis, and 1% by rheumatoid arthritis.
 In dogs, osteoarthritis affects up to 20% of all dogs, and although rheumatoid arthritis is rare, it does occur in some cases.